dstroot/readme/readme.md

 - **I am an introvert** and that means that prolonged exposure to people is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I become strangely quiet.
 Do not confuse my quiet with lack of engagement.
 I also need quiet reflective time to recharge my batteries.
 Sometimes I close the door to my office in order to do that, so if my door is closed it's probably for some "me" time.
 Mostly my door is wide open and it's "you" time.

 - **I've been called blunt**.
 My goal is to effectively communicate, but I feel time pressure too.
 Sometimes I deliver "the goods" without appropriate social niceties (I am not great at small talk).
 I value candor and the "bottom line up front" (BLUF).
-Sometimes when people tell me stories I get impatient for them to "land the plane".
-I've always been this way.
-I probably need therapy.
+Sometimes when people tell me stories I get impatient for them to make their point and "land the plane".
+I've always been this way (I probably need therapy).

 - **People who create drama are a trigger for me**.
-Some people like to "stir things up".
+Some people enjoy "stirring things up".
 That's not how I am wired and I find it takes away from team cohesiveness and focus.
 I value people who are motivated by forward progress (not fear).
 I respect rational problem solvers, and when things go astray look to find and communicate factual information, not hearsay.
 I love people who focus on root causes instead of assigning blame.